ascv/HyperLogLog/README.md

 ## Theory <a name='theory'></a>

 This section is intended to provide a description of the HyperLogLog algorithm, denoted HLL, and some intuition as to why it works.
-To motivate the introduction consider the following problem.

 Suppose we have some multi-set (a set that contains duplicate elements) whose cardinality we wish to know.
 Furthermore, suppose the memory occupied by this set is on the order of TB or PB of size.
 Using a naive approach, we choose a hash function that randomly and independently distributes the bits.
 We could then scan the entire multi-set and hash each element.
-The cardinality is then the number of unique hashes.
+Duplicate elements are hashed to the same value so the cardinality is then the number of unique hashes.
 If each hash is 8 bytes = 64 bits and the cardinality is 100 billion then the space requirement is 8 bytes * 10^11 = 800 GB.
 This space requirement is prohibitively large for many practical applications.

-A more sophisticated strategy to computing the cardinality might utilize <i>linear counting</i>.
+A more sophisticated strategy might utilize <i>linear counting</i>.
 Similar to the naive approach, linear counting hashes each element in the multi-set.
 However instead of storing the entire hash, each hash instead determines the index of a bit in an array of zero bits.
 After calculating this index, the corresponding